NoriSte/reactjsday-2019-testing-course/book/jest-101/custom-matchers.md

-# custom matchers
+# Custom Matchers

-Jest offert the api `expect.extend` to create custom matchers
+Jest offers the API `expect.extend` to create custom matcher.

-Custom Matchers API
+### Custom Matchers API

-Matchers should return an object (or a Promise of an object) with two keys.
+Matchers should return an object (or a Promise of an object) with two keys:

-- `pass` to indicates if the the test passed
+- `pass` to indicates if the test passed
 - `message` a function with no arguments that returns an error message in case of failure.

-Matchers are called with the argument passed to `expect` and all arguments passed to the custom matcher
+Matchers are called with the argument passed to `expect` and all arguments passed to the custom matcher.

 ```js
 expect.extend({